 - The acquirer is running a similar business but you are executing much better.
 They are afraid of you

-When it comes to setting a price, there is no right price for a company, there is only the price that you can negotiate.
+When it comes to setting a price in the startup acquisition process, there is no right price for a company, there is only the price that you can negotiate.
 Management teams, investment bankers, and corporate development people will use an array of metrics — like cost per user — to justify a number.
 Ultimately, though, the clearing price for a startup depends on what can be justified to the market (previous comparable acquisitions, for instance) and the sale price that you and your investors agree to.

 Weeding out the bad offers